Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Introduction

 To investigate this issue, we examine the logical generalization capabilities of large pre-trained language models (LLMs) using syllogistic logic—a well-defined, yet non-trivial, fragment of natural language that captures a fundamental aspect of human reasoning.
 Syllogistic logic was chosen as a clearly tractable baseline for compositional and recursive generalization, as logics that are too expressive---such as full first-order logic---are computationally intractable.
-We fine-tuned LLMs on two distinct reasoning tasks: (1) selecting a subset of premises to construct direct proofs, and (2) generating formulas that yield a contradiction, enabling indirect (\emph{reductio ad absurdum}) proofs.
+We fine-tuned LLMs on two distinct reasoning tasks to support the construction of direct and indirect formal proofs.
+Specifically, for a given knowledge base $\KB$ and a hypothesis $H$, the first task is \emph{premise selection}, i.e., predicting a minimal subset $\NP \subseteq \KB$ such that $\NP \vdash H$; the second task is \emph{proof by contradiction}, i.e., predicting a formula $F$ such that $\KB \cup \{ \overline{H} \} \vdash F$ and $\KB \vdash \overline{F}$.
 These tasks were designed to probe different facets of logical generalization, with premise selection requiring an understanding of the relationships between statements and proof by contradiction testing the ability to reason about counterfactuals and derive logical consequences.
-To ensure a rigorous evaluation, we trained and tested on multiple knowledge bases generated from controlled synthetic data, which incorporates pseudowords to avoid content bias (\cite{bertolazzi-etal-2024-systematic}).
+To ensure a rigorous evaluation, we trained and tested on multiple knowledge bases generated from controlled synthetic data, which incorporates pseudowords to avoid content bias \citep{bertolazzi-etal-2024-systematic}.
 Our experiments reveal a significant disparity: while LLMs demonstrate reasonable proficiency in recursive reasoning, they struggle with compositional generalization.
 Specifically, when trained on simpler inferences, LLMs can recognize analogous simple inferences across different knowledge bases and generalize to a certain extent to more complex inference patterns.
 However, models trained exclusively on complex inferences exhibit a substantial performance drop when required to identify the underlying simpler components.
-Moreover, we observed notable differences in performance and generalization across various types of reasoning.
-This finding highlights a critical gap: current neural models, even large pre-trained ones, fail to generalize reliably across the spectrum of logical reasoning tasks.
+Importantly, we observe systematic variability in performance across different reasoning structures, indicating that generalization is type-dependent.
+Models generalize certain forms consistently, yet struggle with others.
+That these phenomena arise already within syllogistic logic is theoretically significant.
+Despite its simplicity, this fragment reveals a clear structural boundary between inference types that LLMs can generalize and those they cannot.